Quantum traces for $SL_n$-skein algebras: Notations, algebraic preliminaries

 First assume $\oo: \Lambda\to \BZ^r$ is injective.
 A non-zero $x \in A$ has a unique presentation $x = \sum _{m\in J} c_m e(m)$, where $J \subset \Lambda$ is a finite non-empty set and $ 0\neq c_m\in R$.
 Define the lead term $\LT(x)= c_{m_0} e(m_0)$, where $m_0\in J$ has maximum value of $\oo$.
 From \eqref{eq.ord5} it follows that for non-zero $x,x'\in A$, with $\LT(x) = ce(m)$ and $\LT(x')= c'e(m')$ we have

-The right hand side is an $R$-linear combination of elements of the basis $E$, in which the coefficient of $e(m+m')$ is non-zero.
-Hence the right hand side is non-zero, which means $x x'\neq 0$.
+The right-hand side is an $R$-linear combination of elements of the basis $E$, in which the coefficient of $e(m+m')$ is non-zero.
+Hence the right-hand side is non-zero, which means $x x'\neq 0$.
 Thus $A$ is a domain.

 Now assume $\oo$ is not injective.
 Recall that $\Lambda\subset \BZ^k$ for certain $k$.
 Consider $\oo': \Lambda\embed \BZ^r \times \BZ^k$ given by $\oo'(m) = (\oo(m), m)$.
-Since $\oo(m) <_\lex \oo(m')$ implies $\oo'(m) <_\lex \oo'(m')$, Identity \eqref{eq.ord5} still holds true if $\oo$ is replaced with $\oo'$.
+Since $\oo(m) \llex \oo(m')$ implies $\oo'(m) \llex \oo'(m')$, Identity \eqref{eq.ord5} still holds true if $\oo$ is replaced with $\oo'$.
 As $\oo'$ is injective, by the above case $A$ is a domain. \end{proof}

 \begin{lemma} Let $A_1$ and $A_2$ form a weak tensor product factorization of an $R$-algebra $A$.
 Suppose for $i=1,2$ the $R$-algebra $A_i$ has a quasimonomial basis $\{e (m) \mid m \in \Lambda_i \}$, parameterized by the enhanced monoid $(\Lambda_i, \oo_i)$.
 Assume for $m\in \Lambda_1, r\in \Lambda_2$ we have